AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   Objects accessed outside of SPARK, either directly for statically allocated objects, or through their address or a pointer for all objects, should comply with the assumptions described in [SPARK_EXTERNAL] and [SPARK_EXTERNAL_VALID].

+* [ADA_EXTERNAL_ABSTRACT_STATE]
+  The modeling of :ref:`Interfaces to the Physical World` needs to be reviewed for abstract states whose value may be modified concurrently, when their refinement is not in SPARK.
+These abstract states should comply with the assumptions described in [SPARK_EXTERNAL].

 * [ADA_PRIVATE_TYPES]
   Private types whose full view is not analyzed, yet are used in